-London dominates the maritime arbitration market Shutterstock
+London rules the waves in maritime arbitration cases

 London remains the capital of maritime arbitration, with 83% of all such arbitrations heard in the city.
 London’s shipping arbitrators also saw a 14% increase in work, with Singapore and Hong Kong the next most visible competitors to the UK capital, according to HFW’s annual report into the state of London’s market for maritime arbitration.

 The report, which surveyed leading arbitral institutions on their caseload statistics, showed London had handled 1,737 arbitrations in 2019, compared to Singapore’s 229 and Hong Kong’s 124.

 London’s dominance owes much to the London Maritime Arbitrators Association (LMAA), which handled 1,668 arbitrations in 2019, a rise of 185, with the London Court of International Arbitration (LCIA) and the International Chamber of Commerce handling the rest, with the LCIA taking 33 cases last year and the ICC holding the balance.

 Craig Neame, who heads the shipping practice at HFW, a cornerstone practice area for the London-headquartered firm, said the data “clearly shows the extent of London’s continued dominance in the international maritime arbitration industry,” adding that “we see nothing to suggest that will change anytime soon.”

 He said that the LMAA retained strong “credibility and trust” among commercial clients, accounting for 96% of all such arbitrations globally in 2019.